By Beau Eastes

 Central Oregon truly is a winter wonderland, especially for families – even those that don’t downhill ski.

-The Bend area offers a multitude of tubing, snowshoeing, sledding, ice skating, Nordic skiing and fat bike opportunities, all fantastic and safe family outing options during the current times.
+The Bend area offers a multitude of snowshoeing, sledding, ice skating, Nordic skiing and fat bike opportunities, all fantastic and safe family outing options during the current times.

 Want to really mix things up?
-Channel your inner Jack London and book a dog-sledding ride.
-Or better yet, bring your own pup with you on designated skijoring trails.
+Channel your inner Jack London and bring your own pup with you on designated skijoring trails.
 Or we get enough snow in town, bring your Nordic skis down to the Old Mill District (see above) and enjoy the river trail in a whole new way!

 Virginia Meissner Sno-Park

 Probably the most popular trailhead for Nordic skiers, Meissner boasts more than 40 kilometers of groomed trails just 13 miles west of Bend, provided free to the public by the non-profit Meissner Nordic.
 The trailhead is equipped with a warming shelter, vault toilets and if you’re lucky, a hot chocolate cart.
 And when we say “free,” we mean all of the grooming and trail and shelter maintenance is paid for by donations.
 Want to contribute?
 Donations can be made via the Meissner Nordic website and the blue box next to the lodge.

 Home to arguably the best sled hill in Central Oregon and designated fat bike trails, Wanoga is perfect for the non-ski crowd.
 That being said, Wanoga’s also allows skijoring, the underappreciated art of skiing while attached

 If you’re into a full-throttle snow experience, Wanoga provides access to 180 miles of groomed snowmobile trails as well.